Creating a Healthier Tomorrow for Patients with Kidney and Cardiorenal Diseases

-- In December 2017, we executed a license agreement with Shanghai Fosun Pharmaceutical Industrial Development Company Limited for the development and commercialization of tenapanor for Irritable Bowel Syndrome with Constipation (IBS-C) and hyperphosphatemia related to chronic kidney disease in China.
+- In December 2017, we executed a license agreement with Shangai Fosun Pharmaceutical Industrial Development Company Limited for the development and commercialization of tenapanor for Irritable Bowel Syndrome with Constipation (IBS-C) and hyperphosphatemia related to chronic kidney disease in China.

-- In March 2018, we executed a license agreement with Knight Therapeutics, Inc. that provides Knight with exclusive rights to commercialize tenapanor in Canada for the treatment of IBS-C and hyperphosphatemia.
+- In March 2018, we executed a license agreement with Knight Therapeutics, Inc. to commercialize tenapanor in Canada for the treatment of IBS-C and hyperphosphatemia.
 Tenapanor is currently available for the treatment of IBS-C in Canada.

 RDX013 for Hyperkalemia